AdobeDocs/analytics.en/help/implement/vars/config-vars/account.md

 ---
-description: Dynamic variables let you copy values from one variable to another without typing the full values multiple times in the image requests on your site.
-keywords: Analytics Implementation
-solution:
-title: Dynamic variables
+title: account
+description: Use the account variable to determine the report suite where data is sent to.
 ---

-# s_account
+# account

 The `s_account` variable determines the report suite where data is stored and reported.

-If sending to multiple report suites (multi-suite tagging), `s.account` may be a comma-separated list of values.
+If sending to multiple report suites (multi-suite tagging), `s.account` can be a comma-separated list of values.
 The report suite ID is determined by Adobe.

 ## Parameters